agracio/electron-edge-js/README.md

 ## Why use `electron-edge-js`?

 Electron is built using specific version of Node.js.
-In order to use `edge-js` in Electron project you would need to recompile it using the same Node.js version and Electron headers.
+To use `edge-js` in Electron project you would need to recompile it using the same Node.js version and Electron headers.

 `electron-edge-js` comes precompiled with correct Node.js versions and headers.